ELPAC Test: ELPAC Level 6 Test for air traffic controllers and pilots

 These requirements are in accordance with the ICAO rating scale description of a level 6 speaker.
 The ELPAC level 6 test can be taken only after the candidate has demonstrated ICAO level 5 first in the regular ELPAC test.

 Access

-ELPAC is currently available to Air Navigation Service Providers, Aircraft Operators, CAAs and Training Organisations worldwide subject to a Licence Agreement with EUROCONTROL.
+ELPAC is currently available to Air Navigation Service Providers, Aircraft Operators, CAAs and Training Organizations worldwide subject to a License Agreement with EUROCONTROL.

 ELPAC Preparation

-EUROCONTROL provides a set of online sample tests that can be used by ELPAC test candidates to familiarise themselves with the ELPAC test format and task types.
+EUROCONTROL provides a set of online sample tests that can be used by ELPAC test candidates to familiarize themselves with the ELPAC test format and task types.